-Cogito Group has a vast amount of experience with key management and protection in a number of forms such as storage in HSMs.
-Cogito Group has sold and supported HSMs since its inception.
-It has staff however that have been supporting HSMs for much longer.
-Cogito Group has decades of experience with a number of products including the following:
+Cogito Group has a vast amount of experience with key management and protection in a number of forms such as storage in HSMs:

-Safenet/Gemalto/Thales Luna, Key Secure and Vormetric product lines.
+- Safenet/Gemalto/Thales Luna, Key Secure and Vormetric product lines.

-- > nCipher (formally Thales eSecurity) Connect, Solo and Edge series.
+- nCipher (formally Thales eSecurity) Connect, Solo and Edge series.

-- > Fortanix.
+- Fortanix.

 - Cavium.

-- ➤ Ultra (formerly AEP).
+- Ultra (formerly AEP).

 - Utimaco.

 - Blackbox.